 1. An onslaught of very inexpensive steel tongue drums and handpans hitting the market that are Made in China.
 We ordered several to see what the quality is like.
-We also tested them at NAMM in January 2019.
+We also tested them in person at NAMM.
 What we found is very unsettling:

 - Thin steel that is not musical sounding.